gerhard-tinned/xml-client/README.md

 The script allows to define a XML template for each request available via the API.
 Additionally to the template, a configuration file allows to set parameters for the request.

-## Requirements

-This script uses internally the following tools which must be installed.

-* jq

-Besides the Linux core utilities, the script requires "jq" to be installed which is used to parse the json response from the API.

 ## Configuration